smitngandhi/SGP_Mitra/SGP_Mitra-main/USER_GUIDE.md

 ## 🎉 Welcome to Your Wellness Community

-**SGP Mitra** is more than just an AI assistant - it's your partner in mental wellness.
+** Mitra** is more than just an AI assistant - it's your partner in mental wellness.
 We're honored to be part of your journey toward better mental health and emotional well-being.

 *Start your conversation with Mitra today and take the first step toward a healthier, happier you.*